11 Surprising McDonald’s Menu Items You Won’t Find Today

 Introduced primarily for the Japanese market, this sandwich combined macaroni, mashed potatoes and shrimp, which was deep-fried into a croquette-like patty.
 Failing to connect with its intended market, the McGratin Croquette was eventually discontinued.

 In the late ’80s and early ’90s, McDonald’s added spaghetti-and-meatballs, fettuccine Alfredo and lasagna to their menu.
 This sounds like the best idea ever, right?!
 Unfortunately, consumers weren’t too interested in the pasta products, though, choosing to stick with their burgers and fries.
 Check out these pasta dishes your family will love.

 Onion Nuggets, introduced in the 1970s, were chunks of onion, fried, breaded and served with dipping sauce.
 Though these nuggets proved to be unpopular, they did open the door for another type of nugget.
 The company introduced Chicken McNuggets in 1980, and the rest is delicious history.

 Advertised as “91% fat-free,” burger the McLean Deluxe was introduced in 1991.
 Since McDonald’s wasn’t considered a healthy-option restaurant, the burger didn’t take off and was eventually taken off the menu.

 Of course, a few failures have most definitely not diminished McDonald’s popularity.
-The franchise has had plenty of success stories, including their 10 most popular items ever.
+The franchise has had plenty of success stories.